cleverllamas/marklogic-data-hub/local-testing/installs/README.md

 # Tutorial for DHF 4.x

 ## Overview
-In this tutorial, you will set up a simple data hub containing harmonized online shopping data.
+In this tutorial, you will set up a simple data hub containing harmonized farm data.

 Imagine you work for a company that sells board games and board game accessories.
 You have three sets of data that must be harmonized so that an application can access them easily: